secondo-database/secondo/WebUI/README.md

-- **Basemap** (`map/basemaps.ts`): geographic mode draws over a raster basemap, and a picker beside the projection select chooses between **OSM** (OpenStreetMap, the default), **Satellite** (Esri World Imagery) and **Dark** (Esri Dark Gray Canvas).
+- **Basemap** (`map/basemaps.ts`): geographic mode draws over a raster basemap, and a picker beside the projection select chooses between **OSM** (OpenStreetMap, the default), **Satellite** (Esri World Imagery) and **Dark** (Esri Dark Gray Canvas), or **No basemap**: the data alone on the plain map canvas, with no tiles fetched and label contrast following the theme as in Cartesian mode.
 The two selects share one row (`.map-ctl`) and never wrap to two: below 520px the layers panel becomes a full-width band directly underneath, positioned to clear exactly one row of controls, and the controls outrank it, so a second row would put the panel's own `▾ Layers` toggle beyond reach.
 The row is bounded on the right and its selects shrink rather than overflow, so it survives a 320px screen.
-  All three are key-free and carry their own attribution, which MapLibre renders; Google's layers — which the old GWT `WebGui2` offered through an OpenLayers `LayerSwitcher` — need an API key and terms of use, so they are deliberately absent.
+  The three basemaps are key-free and carry their own attribution, which MapLibre renders; Google's layers — which the old GWT `WebGui2` offered through an OpenLayers `LayerSwitcher` — need an API key and terms of use, so they are deliberately absent.
 The picker only exists in geographic mode: in